If you want your business to be successful, you need to know how to measure employee productivity.

 - Be transparent.
 You can try to track your employees secretly, but it’s better to be open and transparent about it.
 Doing so will make your employees feel more trusted and respected, and will actively encourage them to work harder.
 Make it clear that they’re not going to succeed or fail within the company based solely on a single productivity metric.

 - Update your tracking and thinking regularly.
 Your first solution probably won’t be the best solution.
-It’s going to take time for you to experiment with different platforms, figure out your team dynamics, and decide which metrics are truly most representative of “productivity” in your organization.
+It’s going to take time for you to experiment with different productivity analytics tools, figure out your team dynamics, and decide which metrics are truly most representative of “productivity” in your organization.
 Keep brainstorming new solutions and approaches, and don’t be afraid to tinker with the system you have in place—even if it seems like it’s working.
 And adjust your tracking based on circumstances; for example, if your goal is to monitor employees working from home, the tracking solutions you use will need to be updated accordingly.

-Maximizing employee productivity is one of the most important steps you can take to ensure the success of your business, and now that you know how to track it, you can move on to implementing the strategies necessary to improve it.
+Maximizing employee productivity is one of the most important steps you can take to ensure the success of your business, and now that you know how to track and measure employee productivity, you can move on to implementing the strategies necessary to improve it.

-You can start by signing up for EmailAnalytics, which can help you understand how your employees are using email.
+You can start by signing up for a free trial of EmailAnalytics, which can help you understand how your employees are using email.
 From there, you can take a snapshot of your team’s current level of productivity, and use whatever productivity-enhancing strategies you can uncover to facilitate positive changes within your team.